irfanhakim-as/homelab-wiki/topics/ersatztv.md

      - `8409/tcp`

-2. [Deploy the ErsatzTV stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+2. [Deploy the ErsatzTV stack with Compose or Portainer](../courses/container.md#container-runtime-usage) after preparing the following items:

    - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/ersatztv`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/ersatztv`): This will be used for the ErsatzTV stack's volume(s).

    - **(Optional)** Remote media directories, on remote mounted storage (i.e. `/mnt/smb/media/movies`, `/mnt/smb/media/tvshows`, etc.): These directories are expected to contain the media files that are meant to be served in ErsatzTV.

-   - A Docker compose file for the ErsatzTV stack on the app directory (i.e. `/mnt/smb/docker/ersatztv/docker-compose.yml`):
+   - A Compose file for the ErsatzTV stack on the app directory (i.e. `/mnt/smb/docker/ersatztv/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}